 In both races, he finished second in GTLM class.
 His partners in 2014 were Joey Hand, Andy Priaulx and Maxime Martin.
 A year later, he was sharing the car with Dirk Werner, Augusto Farfus and Bruno Spengler.
 In 2015, Auberlen was the runner-up in the GTLM class of the IMSA United SportsCar Championship.

 For 2016, the new car came into a garage, the BMW M6 GTLM.
 At 2016 Daytona 24h, Auberlen/Werner/Farfus/Spengler finished fifth in class.
 Later in the season, Auberlen was sharing the car with Dirk Werner and they scored two podiums (2nd at Sebring, 3rd at Watkins Glen), finishing seventh in the points at the end of the season.

 In the 2017 IMSA WeatherTech SportsCar Championship, Auberlen was again in a contention for the title, finishing second in the GTLM standings at the end of the season.
 He won three times, sharing a car with Alexander Sims.
 In the last round of the season, the Petit Le Mans at Road Atlanta, Auberlen recorded his 400th start with BMW.
 He marked it with a victory, his 58th in the IMSA career, just two behind record-holder Scott Pruett.

-For the 2018 IMSA Championship season, Auberlen agreed a double programme with BMW customer teams.
+In the 2018 IMSA Championship season, Auberlen had a double programme with BMW customer teams.
 He stayed with BMW Team RLL in endurance races, driving the #25 BMW M8 GTE in GTLM class and scoring a podium (2nd) at Sebring as his best result.
 In other races, his race car is the #96 BMW M6 GT3 of Turner Motorsport.